 We see patients who are ill in the late afternoon.
 These patients with fever or respiratory symptoms will wait in their vehicles to minimize exposure to others, and may enter the clinic through an alternate door.
 Non-respiratory illness will be seen during the afternoon also.
 Appointments are spaced out to allow more time to disinfect exam rooms and provide for social distancing.

 If your child is ill and you have personal concerns about visiting the clinic, please call and speak to our Advice office.
 All of our pediatricians are available for Video Visits or Phone Appointments for those who are not able to come in to the clinic.
 Whether in person or by video visit, we are committed to seeing all sick patients the same day whenever possible.

-There is currently no vaccine to prevent COVID-19, but there are a few things you can do to keep your family healthy:
+Until there is a vaccine to prevent COVID-19, there are a few things you can do to keep your family healthy:

 - Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use hand sanitizer.
 Look for one that is 60% or higher alcohol-based.

 - Keep your children away from others who are sick and keep them home if they are ill.